codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why was the strawberry sad?
-Its parents were in a jam.
+I got fired from a florist, apparently I took too many leaves.

 ## Daily Trivia

-If you were to code software in this language you&#039;d only be able to type 0&#039;s and 1&#039;s.
+Which data structure does FILO apply to?
- 1. Python
+ 1. Tree
- 2. C++
+ 2. Heap
- 3. Binary
+ 3. Queue
- 4. JavaScript
+ 4. Stack

 <details>
   <summary>Answer</summary>
-  Binary
+  Stack
 </details>